dazemc/tip_distribute_calc/README.md

 # tip_distribute_calc
-Tip calculator that distrubutes base off of employees per shift
+Tip calculator that distrubutes tips by the number of employees per shift.

 Very much a work in progress.